Tuchan/NeonWhiteRP/README.md

 > To change RP properties you have to have MelonPreferencesManager installed.

 # How to install
-1. Go to [releases](https://github.com/Tuchan/NeonWhiteRP/releases/latest) and download the `NeonWhiteRP.dll` and put it in your Mod folder
+1. Go to [releases](https://github.com/Tuchan/NeonWhiteRP/releases/latest) and download the `NeonWhiteRP.dll` and put it in your Mods folder

 > [!NOTE]
 > If there is an update, you will see a pop up in game.